Knowledge Hub / When Do Student Loans Show Up On Your Credit Report?

 How Do Credit Reports Work?

-A common question college students have is, “Are student loans on credit reports?”
-The answer is yes; your federal and private student loans will show up on your credit reports.
-Student loans can affect your credit history in several ways:
+A common question college students have is, “Are student loans on your credit reports?”
+The answer is yes.
+Your federal and private student loans will show up on your credit reports and can affect your credit in several ways:

 When Are Student Loans Reported to Credit Bureaus?

-Even if you don’t have to make payments while you’re in college, it’s a good idea to check your credit reports for the following reasons:
+Even if your lender doesn’t require student loan payments while you’re in school, it’s smart to check your credit reports for the following reasons: